For companies that store, use or produce hazardous chemicals, proper management can be a matter of life and death.

 What Is Process Safety Management?

-The term Process Safety Management (PSM) became prominent because of an OSHA regulation that requires businesses to properly manage hazardous chemicals, with the goal of creating safe workplaces and preventing “unexpected releases of toxic, reactive, or flammable liquids and gases” that can cause disasters.
-Process Safety Management systems are usually a blend of technology platforms, specific procedures and management frameworks.
+The term Process Safety Management (PSM) became prominent because of an OSHA process safety management regulation that requires businesses to properly manage hazardous chemicals, with the goal of creating a safe workplace and preventing “unexpected releases of toxic, reactive, or flammable liquids and gases” that can cause accidents.
+Process Safety Management systems are usually a blend of technology platforms, specific procedures, and management frameworks.

 How Do Process and Occupational Safety Differ?